In Economics The Term Capital Refers To

 Do you know, What it is, Capital?

 Capital means financial assets, such as bank account accounts and special funding sources.
 Also, Capital refers to financial assets.
 Capital may also be related to a company’s capital assets involving a substantial financial or growth investment.
-Capital may stay financial and debt or equity funding as financial assets.
+Capital may stay financial and debt or equity funding as financial assets in a bank account.

 In addition, Companies have three primary options for corporate finance: operating Capital, equity, and debt capital.
 In general, corporate Capital is the core of company strategy and the financing of capital-intensive investments.
 However, In the existing or long-term share of the balance sheet, capital passages are the enterprise’s reserves.
 Capital assets include equity, cash, and marketable securities, factory, machinery, facilities of manufacturing and storage.

 The important characteristics of in economics the term capital refers to are .

 1. Capital is Man-made: